SteemData/notify.steemdata.com/README.md

 Make sure you have [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/) installed on the server.

+1. Copy `.env.example` to `.env` and fill in the values.

-1. Build the containers:
+2. Build the containers:

         docker-compose build

-2. Run the containers:
+3. Run the containers:

         docker-compose up -d